Your fast path to production MCP. build, deploy and scale your MCP servers with ease using Gram's cloud platform.

 ]

-In this example, we:
+)In this example, we:

-• Expose metadata via @list_prompts so UIs and clients can discover the prompt.
+@list_promptsso UIs and clients can discover the prompt. - Implement prompt generation via

-• Avoid side effects, as the server does not evaluate or format the response but it does structure a message.
+@get_prompt, which creates a single message that asks the agent to produce a commit message based on input. - Avoid side effects, as the server does not evaluate or format the response but it does structure a message.

 Best practices and pitfalls to avoid

-Here are some best practices for implementing MCP Prompts:
+Here are some best practices for implementing MCP prompts:

-• Use clear, actionable names (for example, summarize-errors, not get-summarized-error-log-output).
+- Use clear, actionable names (for example,

-• Validate all required arguments up front.
+summarize-errors, notget-summarized-error-log-output). - Validate all required arguments up front.

-• Keep prompts deterministic and stateless (using the same input should produce the same output).
+- Keep prompts deterministic and stateless (using the same input should produce the same output).

-• Embed resources directly, if needed, for model context.
+- Embed resources directly, if needed, for model context.

-• Provide concise descriptions to improve UI discoverability.
+- Provide concise descriptions to improve UI discoverability.

-When implementing MCP Prompts, avoid the following common mistakes:
+When implementing MCP prompts, avoid the following common mistakes:

-• Allowing missing or malformed arguments
+- Allowing missing or malformed arguments

-• Using vague or overly long prompt names
+- Using vague or overly long prompt names

-• Passing oversized inputs (such as full files or large diffs)
+- Passing oversized inputs (such as full files or large diffs)

-• Failing to sanitize non-UTF-8 or injection-prone strings
+- Failing to sanitize non-UTF-8 or injection-prone strings

-Prompts vs Tools vs Resources
+Prompts vs tools vs resources

 The table below compares the three core primitives in MCP: